cissa-unimelb/constitution/constitution.md

 2023/09/08 - Updated role eligibility for President and Vice President.
 Renamed Vice-President to Vice President and Industry Liaison to Industry Director.
 Removed the Student Experience Director role from the general committee.

+2024/09/12 - Updated role eligibility of Diversity Director.
+Removed the Publicity Director role from general committee.
+Design Director, Marketing Director and Projects Director are added as new roles.
+Changed the requirements for club member impeachment.

 ## 1 Name and Standard Regulations

 ### 1.1